colinmeinke/points/README.md

 # Points

 A specification for storing shape data in Javascript.
-Includes functions for adding, removing, reordering and converting points.
+Includes functions for adding, removing, reordering, converting and amending points.

-**2.4kb gzipped.
+**2.5kb gzipped.
 No dependencies.**

 ## Example shape